U.S. natgas slides 4% to one-week low on less cold forecast

 Several vessels were waiting to pick up LNG from Freeport, according to Refinitiv data.
 Prism Brilliance, Prism Diversity and Prism Courage were offshore from the plant, while LNG Rosenrot and Prism Agility were expected to arrive in late November.

-Futures were also under pressure due to what will likely be federal reports showing much bigger-than-usual gas storage builds this week and next, and expectations that Subtropical Storm Nicole will strengthen into a hurricane before hitting the East Coast of Florida Wednesday night and then moving up the U.S. East Coast toward Georgia and the Carolinas on Friday.
+Futures were also under pressure due to what will likely be federal reports showing much bigger-than-usual gas storage builds this week and next, and expectations that Tropical Storm Nicole will strengthen into a hurricane before hitting the East Coast of Florida on Wednesday night and then moving up the U.S. East Coast toward Georgia and the Carolinas on Thursday and Friday.

 Those big inventory builds could boost gas stockpiles to near- or even above-normal levels for the first time since January 2022.
 EIA/GASNGAS/POLL